DiamondMVC/Diamond/index.md

 ### Any D Code Can Be Executed

 Views allows for any type of D code to be executed with no limits.
 This includes class generation, templates, functions, and expressions directly in the view.
 It's very useful to generate powerful and fast dynamic data, since D is natively compiled, so will the code execution for the view be and thus execution times for the code is very fast (On pair with C/C++.)

+### Setions

+Diamond allows views to be split up in multiple sections, which can allow for views to only be partially rendered.
+This is a unique feature to Diamond that isn't seen in many other frameworks, and especially not as such a clean and innovative implementation.
+It's a great help to ex. responsive designs.

 ## Controllers